sarah32-code/Irecipe/README.md

 - Register and log in.
 - Update user inforamtion and reset user password
-- Search for a Technical problem based on user operating system
-- User able to add and search solutions
-- Admin can delete users, wrong solutions.
 - Admin is able to view and delete messages
 - location and privacy policy
 ## Tech stack